-Our List of Best Small Towns near the Dunes
+Our List of Best Small Towns near Sleeping Bear Dunes

 Suttons Bay sits along the west shore of Grand Traverse Bay.
 It’s located along the M-22 Scenic Highway 17 miles north of Traverse City.
 It’s a popular vacationers’ shopping destination.
 A couple of our favorite spots in Suttons Bay are Hop Lot Brewing Co. for craft beer and outdoor fire pits, Boone’s Prime Time Pub for burgers and North Country Grill and Pub for outdoor dining.
 Walking distance from the downtown district is a beautiful beach located in the municipal park.
 Suttons Bay is a great stop on your M-22 circle tour around the Leelanau Peninsula.